zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 is only one micropython board connected.
 Otherwise the detect action should be used to find the comport and use ``--port`` option or environment variable.

+If ``--user`` and ``--password`` are given, it waits for a login and password prompt after connecting.
+This is useful when connecting to a WiPy via telnet.

 Actions